SECTION 1031 INTENT

 IF YOU USE A DELAWARE STATUTORY TRUST, TRIPLE NET LEASE, OR A T-I-C, YOU MUST HAVE THIS EDITION.

-SUMMARY: There is nothing in the Internal Revenue Code, Tax Court cases, or on IRS tax forms and/or Instructions that would support the claim that “intent” at the time of purchase of Relinquished Property is an element in a Section 1031 Exchange.
+SUMMARY: There is nothing in the Internal Revenue Code, Tax Court cases, or on IRS tax forms and/or Instructions that would support the claim that “intent” at the time of purchase of Relinquished Property is relevant in a Section 1031 Exchange.
 In fact, there is a Revenue Ruling and two Tax Court cases that say exactly the opposite.

 READING TIME: 5 minutes, 10 seconds.